 This chapter describes the internal architecture of Libgcrypt.

 Libgcrypt is a function library written in ISO C-90.
 Any compliant compiler should be able to build Libgcrypt as long as the target is either a POSIX platform or compatible to the API used by Windows NT.
-Provisions have been take so that the library can be directly used from C++ applications; however building with a C++ compiler is not supported.
+Provisions have been taken so that the library can be directly used from C++ applications; however building with a C++ compiler is not supported.

 Building Libgcrypt is done by using the common